kubrayesilkaya/WorldOfPoetry-Website/README.md

 # WorldOfPoetry-Website
 ## World Of Poetry Website

-This website is built on the .NET Framework.

-It is a website that contains the authors and their poems.
+This website is a website that contains the authors and their poems.

 There are parts of the poems under the images on the main page.